gedex/WP_Twitter_Client/examples/README.md

-How to play with these exapmles
+How to play with these examples
 ===============================

 These examples are intended for starter kit and learning purpose and SHOULD NOT be used